How to Use the GROWTH Function in Google Sheets

 In this example, I want to predict the sales values for the month of October, November, and December (B11, B12, and B13) by using the GROWTH function.
 Before going to that formula, see a brief description of the arguments used in this function.

-Google Sheets GROWTH Formula That Predicts Future Sales
+Google Sheets GROWTH Formula for Predicting Future Sales

-The below Growth formula is based on the sample data which I have shown in the above image.
+The GROWTH formula below is based on the sample data shown in the image above:

 Prashanth KV